 The main parameters of the magnet configuration for the HD-Ice target are listed in Table 4.
 An important parameter is the uniformity of the transverse field holding the target polarization.
-The surviving longitudinal component of the field in the target volume is shown in Fig. 14.
+The surviving longitudinal component of the field in the target volume is shown in Fig. 12.
 The compensating coil is designed to reduce the longitudinal field to a negligible level in the center of the target.
 Due to the geometry limitations by the acceptance requirement, the compensation is not complete at the edges of the target.
 The unwanted longitudinal component reaches values up to 0.3 T.

-Experimentally the target transverse polarization is defined with respect the beam, whereas the component relevant to theory is the one transverse to the virtual pho-
+Experimentally the target transverse polarization is defined with respect the beam, whereas the component relevant to theory is the one transverse to the virtual photon.
+The angle between the beam and the virtual photon is approximately given by